BettyAtt/pands-problem-sheet/README.md

         print("It is the weekend, yay!")

 ### Explaining the Code:
-1. Firstly, the python module date time is imported.
+1. Firstly, the python module datetime is imported.
 2. The code `today = datetime.date.today()` returns the date time object for the specified time today which returns time at current location.
 3. The variable weekDay returns the days of the weeks assigned integer values.
 The code `.isoweekday()` assigns Monday the value of 1, Tuesday the value of 2, etc.
 4. This means we can use Python's built in logic such as greater than and less than to determine whether the current date is a week day or weekend.
 The code uses the code `if weekDay < 6` and `else:` to print out the appropriate responses.